GeorgePimpleton/Win32-games/README.md

 There are no executables included, they need to be created by compiling the sources.

 I use Visual Studio 2022 (Community) to update and test the game code, setting the C++ language standard to C++20.

+### Notes

+This is a "work in progress", there is no guarantee the entirety of the entire collection of games will ever be modernized any time soon.

+There may be links to websites or internet sources in these pages.
+Links can go stale.
+A search engine is your friend.